johnbender/mario/README.md

 targeted methods
 ----------------
 In version 0.1 of Mario, the ability to define platform specific instance method implementations has been added via the class method `platform`.
-All you have to do is extend you class with `Mario::Tools`.
+All you have to do is extend your class with `Mario::Tools`.

     class MyClass
       extend Mario::Tools